bigchaindb/site/_src/_guides/key-concepts-of-bigchaindb.md

 layout: guide

 title: Key concepts of BigchainDB
-description: Understand the transaction model of BigchainDB (identity, inputs, outputs, assets, transactions).
+tagline: Understand the transaction model of BigchainDB (identity, inputs, outputs, assets, transactions).
-image: image.jpg
+header: image.jpg
 ---

 - Introduction: How do we structure data?